Protecting What Matters Most

 Are you about to tie the knot?
 Have you already begun planning your future and making plans for your life together?
 If so, have you considered the financial consequences of your decision?
 Do you have substantial assets that you wish to protect in the event of a divorce?
 Are you concerned about the financial well-being of your spouse?
 If you have asked yourself any of these questions, you may be considering a prenuptial agreement.

 A prenuptial agreement is a document that specifies how property will be divided in the event of a divorce.
 It can also specify how child support and custody will be handled.
-These agreements can be changed at any time if both parties agree to the changes.
+These agreements can be changed anytime if both parties agree to the changes.
 However, they cannot be changed if one party is the cause of the change, such as adultery or cruelty.
-In this case, the agreement would be considered a marital contract, and it would be more difficult to change.
+In this case, the agreement would be considered a marital contract, which would be more challenging to change.

-Texas is a community property state, which means that all property acquired by either spouse during the marriage is considered to be owned by both spouses.
+Texas is a community property state, meaning that all property acquired by either spouse during the marriage is considered owned by both spouses.
 However, if an individual owns property before the marriage, that property is not considered community property.
-Therefore, it is possible to specify in a prenuptial agreement that certain property will remain separate property and will not be divided in the event of a divorce.
+Therefore, it is possible to specify in a prenuptial agreement that a particular property will remain separate and not be divided in the event of a divorce.

 Are Prenuptial Agreements Legal in Texas?

 At The Law Office of Rebecca J. Carrillo, we understand the pressures you may be under to get married.
-You may not want to think about the future or consider the impact of a prenuptial agreement on your relationship.
-However, it is important to consider all of the possibilities and protect your assets, your future, and your children if you have any.
+You may want to avoid thinking about the future or considering the impact of a prenuptial agreement on your relationship.
+However, it is essential to consider all the possibilities and protect your assets, future, and children if you have any.
 Our firm can help you navigate the process of drafting a prenuptial agreement, helping to ensure it is tailored to your unique needs and circumstances.
-Contact us today and schedule your consultation.

 • “The service Attorney Carrillo and team provided was unequivocally the best service in the San Antonio area.” - Marques H.